 Further investigations needed

-The Danish Health and Medicines Authority and the European drug regulatory authorities are currently assessing the safety of paracetamol use during pregnancy, and the results of the new Danish study will form part of the analysis together with the other knowledge in the area.
+The Danish Health Authority and the European drug regulatory authorities are currently assessing the safety of paracetamol use during pregnancy, and the results of the new Danish study will form part of the analysis together with the other knowledge in the area.

 Results of the study